Medical Records OCR: Accuracy Requirements & Solutions

 Industry Context

-- 30% of hospitals still maintain hybrid paper-digital systems
+- Many hospitals maintain hybrid paper-digital systems during transition periods

 The business case for digitization is compelling, but the technical and regulatory requirements are demanding.